• MLGW Charter

 Although Memphis Light, Gas and Water has been in existence since 1939, its parent companies started more than 100 years ago.
 MLGW and the services we provide have come a long way since our beginnings not long after the Civil War.
 The city's first utility company was the Memphis Gas Light Company, formed in 1852.
 It served 10,000 people and covered just three-square-miles.
 The city's water supply came from cisterns and the Wolf River.

-Today, MLGW is the nation's largest three-service municipal utility, serving nearly 421,000 customers.
+Today, MLGW is the nation's largest three-service municipal utility, serving more than 440,000 customers.
 Since 1939, MLGW has met the utility needs of Memphis and Shelby County residents by delivering reliable and affordable electricity, natural gas and water service.

 Natural gas is the most popular means of residential heating in the MLGW service area.
 MLGW provides natural gas to nearly 320,000 of its customers in Shelby County.